Vapor Barrier Calculator — ft, rolls, cost

 Formulas

 Base area = length × width.
-Crawlspace: total = floor area + perimeter × run-up height.
-Overlap factor = 1 + (overlap / roll width).
-Adjusted area = base × overlap factor × (1 + waste%).
-Rolls = adjusted area / roll coverage.
+Crawlspace total = floor area + perimeter × run-up height.
+Overlap factor = roll width ÷ (roll width − overlap), since each strip loses its overlap to the adjacent strip.
+Adjusted area = base area × overlap factor × (1 + waste%).
+Rolls = ⌈adjusted area ÷ roll coverage⌉.
+Seam length drives the tape quantity; perimeter drives the acoustic sealant tubes.

 Membrane Thickness Guide

-6 mil — standard for most crawlspaces and under-slab (ASTM E1745 Class C).
+6 mil — standard for most crawlspaces and under-slab (ASTM E1745 Class C, IRC R506.2.3).
 10 mil — heavy-duty for high-traffic crawlspaces (Class B).
 15 mil — premium, puncture-resistant (Class A).
 20 mil — commercial grade, reinforced.
+A poly vapor barrier controls moisture but is not air or thermal insulation — pair it with wall batt or board insulation, an air-sealing spray foam layer, exterior house wrap, and the right attic/roof R-value for the assembly to perform.

 FAQ

 How much overlap?
-Minimum 6″ for floor applications, 12″ for wall seams per IRC R506.2.3.
+Minimum 6″ for floor applications and 12″ for wall seams per IRC R506.2.3; all overlaps are taped.
 Do I tape the seams?
-Yes — all seams must be taped with approved vapor barrier tape.
+Yes — every seam and any tears or penetrations get approved vapor-barrier tape.
 Do I need sealant?
-Apply acoustic sealant at all perimeter edges where membrane meets foundation walls, piers, or other penetrations.
+Apply acoustic sealant at all perimeter edges where the membrane meets foundation walls, piers, columns, and pipe penetrations.
+Which side faces the conditioned space?
+In cold climates the barrier goes on the warm-in-winter side; under slabs it sits directly beneath the concrete on the gravel base.
+For finished floors over a crawlspace, coordinate with the floor covering takeoff.